petr-tik/income_calc/progress_report.md

 For now, will leave it in python, but ideally rewrite in C later, so I can learn about sockets etc.

-Wrote the first version of the download script, with a hard-wired list of companies (TODO: add
+Wrote the first version of the download script, with a hard-wired list of companies (TODO: add a configure method to add a company on install).

 ## 05/10